-If you’re looking to stay active and find fun ways to explore your local area this Summer, get your walking shoes on and start exploring with Suffolk Steps.
+If you’re looking to stay active and find fun ways to explore your local area, get your walking shoes on and start exploring with Suffolk Steps.

 Suffolk Steps is a collection of local historic walks and trails developed by museums and partners throughout Suffolk.
 The free walks are designed to help all ages stay active and uncover Suffolk’s hidden history from the lost city of Dunwich, to the largest Millennium Green in England.
 You can explore Suffolk Steps by viewing the trails on your phone, or printing the guides below if you have access to a printer.
 Share your walk pictures and stories using the hashtag #SuffolkSteps